audio-projects/tube-models/README.md

 - ✅ **DerkE Pentode Model**: Uses $A$ parameter
 - ❌ **Norman-Koren Pentode Models**: Do not use $A$ parameter

 **Note:** This is an advanced parameter for modeling complex plate-screen interactions in tubes exhibiting non-ideal pentode behavior.
+The enhanced estimation method provides production-quality accuracy suitable for precision circuit simulation.

 #### Estimation Sequence